datopian/playbook/guide/README.md

 ### Holidays

 Taking time off to recharge and spend time with loved ones is encouraged.
-We ask that you be mindful of business prioirities when choosing which days to take off and liaise with you scrum master / product owner.
+We ask that you be mindful of business priorities when choosing which days to take off and liaise with you scrum master / product owner.

 To notify us of a holiday: